 8. Insecure Deserialization

 Insecure Deserialization is an attack where a manipulated object is injected into the context of the web application.
-If the application is vulnerable, the object is deserialized and executed, which can result in SQL Injection, Path Traversal, Application Denial of Service and Remote Code Execution.
+If the application is vulnerable, the object is deserialized and executed, which can result in SQL Injection, Path Traversal, Application Denial of Service, and Remote Code Execution.

 9. Using Components With Known Vulnerabilities

 Components, such as libraries, frameworks, and other software modules, run with the same privileges as an application.
 If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
-Applications and APIs using components with known vulnerabilities may undermine application defences and enable various attacks and impacts.
+Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts.

-To help you assess whether you are using components with known vulnerabilities, fingerprinting scanners try to detect any web server or web application frameworks and associated versions running on the server,
+To help you assess whether you are using components with known vulnerabilities, fingerprinting scanners try to detect any web server or web application frameworks and associated versions running on the server.